The Web address of this article is

 above - and assured them they could resolve their version of the problems

 if they tried - they quit therapy.
-They were each controlled by a protective
+They were each dominated by protective

-false self which wasn't ready to give up control and needed to win.
+false selves which weren't ready to give up control, and needed to

 This lose-lose-lose position guaranteed that their vulnerable little daughter would become a